 The 3rd Cohort of the

-Women’s Leadership Institute is an annual event designed to inspire and equip employees at Rowan College at Gloucester County to embrace their inner strength and realize their potential as responsible leaders.
+Women’s Leadership Institute is an annual event designed to inspire and equip employees at Rowan College of South Jersey to embrace their inner strength and realize their potential as responsible leaders.
 This program is designed to have personal and professional developmental support they need to serve as the current and future leaders of the institution.

 Picture from left to right: Teneisha Soriano, Maureen Reidenauer, Linda Maher, Bridgette Atkinson, Jennifer Hoxworth, Christina Nase, Gina Galosi, Samantha Van Kooy.